MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Run all cells above or below

 Expand the dropdown list from **Run all** button, then select **Run cells above** to run all the cells above the current in sequence.
-Select **Run cells below** to run all the cells below the current in sequence.
+Select **Run cells below** to run the current cell and all the cells below the current in sequence.

 :::image type="content" source="media\author-execute-notebook\run-cells-menu.png" alt-text="Screenshot showing the Run all menu options." lightbox="media\author-execute-notebook\run-cells-menu.png":::